 We’re continuing our series on understanding cushion properties with the help of ANSI/RESNA and ISO standards.
-So far, we’ve covered the ISO 16840-6 standard of simulation of aging, the pressure mapping test method, and the method for measuring the depth of immersion.
+So far, we’ve covered the pressure mapping test method and the method for measuring the depth of immersion.
 Today we’re looking at the horizontal force test, which is part of ISO 16840-2, and a shear force test method.

-When shear forces are reduced by the cushion/cover design, it is also important to understand if any other seating goals are compromised.
-For example, it’s easy to visualize a very slippery surface that might be good for the tissues but might be too slippery for the client to maintain their posture in the chair.
+When shear forces are reduced by the cushion and cover design, it is also important to understand if any other seating goals are compromised.
+For example, it’s easy to visualize a very slippery surface that might be good for the tissues but might be too slippery for the individual to maintain their posture in the chair.
 This is where the horizontal force test comes in.

 These objective test methods can be used to analyze the effect of a single variable, such as a cover design change.
 In the test results below, a cushion was tested for shear and horizontal force, with a standard cover and with a cover that was intended to reduce interface shear forces.
 You can see that with the standard cover, Cover A, the shear values increased as the body was dragged from 0mm-20mm.
 The test was then repeated Cover B, the “low shear” cover.
 The results show the shear force was dramatically reduced with Cover B. It appears the cover was accomplishing what it claimed.
 However, would the seated posture potentially be compromised?

 To answer that question, the horizontal force test was applied to the cushion with Cover A, and the force to drag the body 20 mm forward in the cushion was measured.
 The cover was then replaced with “low shear” Cover B, and the indenter was dragged again.
 The results from the horizontal force test were very similar.